fadhilradh/fadhilradh/README.md

 # Hi there, I'm Fadhil 👋🏻
-Coding for fun and challenge in my free time.
-Currently working as Software Developer at Accenture.
+Coding for fun in my free time.
+Currently working as Software Engineer at Accenture.

 ## Connect with Me
 - [Linkedin](https://www.linkedin.com/in/fadhil-radhian/) <br/>